 US 41 and Causeway Boulevard are vital arterial highways which serve the City of Tampa located in Hillsborough County.
 The proposed improvements have been identified in the Hillsborough County Transportation Planning Organization (TPO) 2045 Adopted Long Range Transportation Plan (LRTP).

 Purpose and Need

 The purpose of this project is to reduce traffic delays associated with the CSX railroad crossing, adequately support the safe movement of truck traffic and freight, and enhance connectivity among bicyclists and pedestrians.
 The US 41 and Causeway Boulevard intersection experiences traffic delays during the AM and PM peak periods with heavy truck traffic (10%-15% of the daily volume) traversing through the intersection.
 The presence of CSX railroad crossings to the south and east of the intersection also further contributes to these traffic delays.
 The CSX railroad crossing located to the south of the intersection causes traffic delays particularly during the AM peak period.
 This project will address traffic delays associated with the CSX railroad crossing to the south of the US 41 and Causeway Boulevard intersection and will facilitate the safe movement of truck traffic through the project corridor.
 In addition, this project will also address multimodal connectivity within the area.
-Between 2012 and 2016 there were 10 crashes involving bicyclists or pedestrians.
-These 10 crashes resulted in 3 fatalities, as well as a total of 5 injuries.
+Between 2017 and 2021, there were 10 crashes involving bicyclists or pedestrians.
+These 10 crashes resulted in 1 fatality as well as a total of 8 injuries.